-The Staff Council comprises the Principal, the Secretary, the Vice-President of the FMM, the Vice-Principals, the Dean of Planning and Communication, the Dean of Commerce and Business Studies, the Controller of Examinations, the Associate Controller of Examinations, the Deans of Academic Affairs, the Deans of Student Affairs, the Heads of Departments, the IQAC Coordinator, the Value Education Coordinators, the Librarian, the Physical Directress, the NSS Coordinator, the NCC Officer, the Dean of Research, the Director of Stella Centre for Effective Education and Development (SCEED), the Public Relations Officer, the Office Superintendent, the Bursar and the Campus Maintenance Manager.
+The Staff Council comprises the Principal, the Secretary, the Vice-President of the FMM, the Vice-Principals, the Dean of Planning and Communication, the Dean of Commerce and Business Studies, the Controller of Examinations, the Associate Controller of Examinations, the Deans of Academic Affairs, the Deans of Student Affairs, the Heads of Departments, the IQAC Coordinator, the Value Education Coordinators, the Librarian, the Physical Directress, the NSS Programme Officer, the YRC Programme Officer, the RRC Programme Officer, the NCC Coordinator, the Dean of Research, the Director of Stella Centre for Effective Education and Development (SCEED), the Public Relations Officer, the Office Superintendent, the Bursar, the Archivist and the Campus Maintenance Manager.

-SECRETARY AND CORRESPONDENT
+SECRETARY

-Sr. Susan Matheikal fmm
+Sr. Judith Anita Gonsalvez fmm